santiagocasas/cosmomathica/README.md

 of this package.
 You need to download the source code of the following programs yourself.
 To make sure you got the right version, the MD5 sums of the files in question are given here.

+For CAMB and CLASS, the best option is to clone them from their public git repositories.

   * Transfer function:
     tf_fit.c